Sorry for Your Loss

 Sorry for Your Loss is an American drama series created by Kit Steinkellner that premiered on September 18, 2018 on Facebook Watch.
 The series follows a young widow and her family as they struggle to cope with the unexpected death of her husband and stars Elizabeth Olsen, Kelly Marie Tran, Jovan Adepo, Mamoudou Athie, and Janet McTeer.

-On December 13, 2018, it was announced that the series had been renewed for a second season, which premiered on October 1, 2019.
+In December 2018, the series was renewed for a second season, which premiered on October 1, 2019.
 On January 16, 2020, Facebook Watch canceled the series after two seasons.

 Premise

 Sorry for Your Loss follows "Leigh Shaw, a young widow who is forced to reassess her life and relationships following the death of her husband."